deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 For details on allocating nodes for specific load types, refer to [Advanced scheduling](https://deckhouse.io/products/kubernetes-platform/documentation/v1/#advanced-scheduling).

 Use more than one frontend node.
-Frontend nodes must be able to handle traffic even if one of them fails.
+Frontend nodes must be able to continue handling traffic even if one of them fails.

 For example, if the cluster has two frontend nodes, each of them must be able to handle the entire cluster load in case the second frontend node fails.